This is the first page of Callers' Notes, containing the Basic notes

 .
 Go along to a club that has a club callers evening — call a simple dance well — and they'll love you, because everybody else will be calling over-complicated stuff, trying to use their one chance to impress the crowd, making a mess of it, getting irritated and saying “I don't know what's wrong with you lot — Colin Hume called this at Sidmouth and he

 didn't have any problems”… Get prepared, then get out there and do

 So that's my basic set of notes.
 After a time I became more confident and started asking people what they

 would like to learn, rather than just going through my list — particularly if all the callers were already fairly experienced.
-Almost all the following is a result of that.
+Almost all the following Specialised subjects are a result of that.
 I also added a section on Attitude

 , which is such an important thing in all aspects of life.
-So here you have a number of self-contained sections, with some repetition — please dip into it as you wish.
+So these are a number of self-contained sections, with some repetition, for you to dip into as you wish.
 Here's the list again.